0xcatalysis/docs/docs/catalysis-core/network/04-contracts.md

 ### TaskManager

-The execution layer that handles task submissions, attestations, and consensus mechanisms for AVS operations.
+The execution layer that handles task submissions, attestations, and consensus mechanisms for SSN operations.

 **Key Capabilities:**